How to successfully buy a home in a seller’s market

 Dear Phyllis,

 I look forward to getting the CV Weekly and reading your real estate advice.
 My son has been trying to buy a home for more than six months.
 He has made five offers, responded to multiple counter-offers, and can’t seem to get an offer accepted so that he can buy a home.
 My son is not picky; he wants a three-bedroom, two-bathroom home in the La Crescenta school district.
-He has been working with an agent who are friends with his wife.
-I am trying not to be a nosey mother and mother-in-law, but I think it’s time for him to switch to real estate agents.
+He has been working with an agent who is friends with his wife.
+I am trying not to be a nosey mother and mother-in-law, but I think it’s time for him to switch to a more experienced La Crecenta real estate agent.
 Can you offer advice on how to buy a home in a seller’s market successfully?

 Concerned Mom